Nursing — Adult-Gerontology Acute Care Nurse Practitioner

 • Resume: Submit a resume or CV that outlines professional, volunteer, and community experience.

-• Understanding of the nurse practitioner role and reasons for becoming an Adult-Gerontology Acute Care Nurse Practitioner.
+• Understanding the nurse practitioner role and reasons for becoming an Adult-Gerontology Acute Care Nurse Practitioner.

-• Professional goals that will be supported by the Master of Science Degree.
+• Professional goals that will be supported by earning a Master of Science Degree.

 • The experiences, capacity, and abilities brought to a master’s program.

-• Reasons for choosing the University of Southern Maine for this program.
+• Reasons for choosing the University to complete this program.

-• Two letters of recommendation reflecting professional practice and academic achievement.
-Recommendations should come from individuals who are qualified, through direct experience with the applicant’s academic or professional work, to comment on the applicant’s ability to undertake graduate study and the chosen profession.
+Two letters of recommendation reflecting professional practice and academic achievement.
+Recommendations should come from individuals with appropriate qualifications, including direct experience with the applicant’s academic or professional work, to allow them to comment on their ability to undertake graduate study and the chosen profession.

-• Evidence (photocopy or PDF) of an unencumbered registered nurse license in Maine.
+Evidence (copied or a PDF) of an unencumbered registered nurse license in Maine.